-Nanarland/Sheep Tapes (France R0 PAL) / WS (1.78:1) (16:9)
+Vinegar Syndrome (Blu-ray) (US R0 HD) / WS (1.85:1) (16:9), Nanarland/Sheep Tapes (France R0 PAL) / WS (1.75:1) (16:9)

-For the hilarious first ten minutes or so, a short guy in a wrinkled demon mask (Simon) runs around in some woods killing every random person he encounters, including one clueless guy just looking for a gas station.
+For the hilarious first ten minutes or so, a short actor in a wrinkled demon mask (Simon) runs around in some woods killing every random person he encounters, including one clueless guy just looking for a gas station.
 When night falls, he returns to the clutches of his gypsy mother (or something like that) in some ruins where a mummy is being raised from its sarcophagus along with a black-haired Egyptian sorceress.
 Then there's a blonde girl (Renaud) wearing a slip and a yellow raincoat whose car gets stuck nearby, and after losing her boyfriend, she spends the entire night running from one supernatural menace to the next.
 And on top of that, a cranky old guy with a shotgun keeps trying and failing for hours to plant a bullet in his black stallion, which is apparently possessed and keeps running around him in circles.
-Eventually it all comes to a head in a triple-climax finale that makes no sense at all but will have fans of crackpot horror films passing out from sheer delight.
+Eventually it all comes to a head in a triple-climax finale that makes no sense at all but will have fans of crackpot horror films clapping anyway.